9. TCP/IP Programming

 Public Class clientSend

-' and sending them to a server via a TCP client passed to the constructor
+' and send them to a server via a tcp client passed to the

 Public Sub New(ByVal client As TcpClient)